giantswarm/coredns-warnlist-plugin/README.md

 You can then run the compiled `coredns` binary locally with `./coredns -dns.port "1053"`

-`make build` works too and writes `coredns-warnlist-plugin` (it needs `gitsemver` on the PATH to stamp the version); `make test` runs the unit tests with the race detector where a C toolchain is available.
+`make build` works as well and writes `coredns-warnlist-plugin` (it needs `gitsemver` on the PATH to stamp the version).
+`make test` runs the unit tests with the race detector if a C toolchain is available.

 ### Local development